CarawaysClass/carawaysclass.github.io/bcis1305/mini/bcis1305-mini3-syllabus.md

 **SIMnet** is the on-line service that we will use to complete a majority of the assignments of our class.
 You will need to purchase a SIMnet access code for our course.
 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.
-* * _Even though most of our class assignments can be completed on a Mac, **there are specific SIMnet assignments that require the Windows (PC) version of Office 2016**_.
-If you do not have Office 2016 (for Windows) at home, you may need to use the general-use Windows PCs found at any LSC campus.
+* * _Even though most of our class assignments can be completed on a Mac, **there are specific SIMnet assignments that require the Windows (PC) version of Office 365/2019**_.
+If you do not have Office 365/2019 (for Windows) at home, you may need to use the general-use Windows PCs found at any LSC campus.

 ## Student Learning Outcomes

-Generally, students completing this course will be to:
+Generally, students completing this course will be able to:

-1. Describe the fundamentals of Information Technology (IT) infrastructure components: hardware, software, and data communications systems.
+1. Describe the fundamentals of information technology concepts – hardware, software, security, and privacy.
-2. Explain the guiding principles of professional behavior in computing.
-3. Demonstrate proper file management techniques to manipulate electronic files and folders in a local and networked environment.
+2. Demonstrate proper file management techniques to manipulate electronic files and folders in local, network, and online environments.
-4. Use business productivity software to manipulate data and find solutions to business problems.
-5. Explain the concepts and terminology used in the operation of application systems in a business environment.
-6. Identify emerging technologies for use in business applications.
+3. Create business documents with word processing software using spelling and grammar check, format and layout, tables, citations, graphics, and mail merge.
+4. Create business documents and analyze data with spreadsheet software using (1) tables, sorting, filtering, charts and graphics, pivot tables, macros; (2) statistical, financial, logical and look-up functions and formulas; and (3) add-ins.
+5. Create business multimedia presentations with presentation software using templates, lists, groups, themes, colors, clip art, pictures, tables, transitions, animation, video, charts, and views.
+6. Create databases and manage data with database software using tables, fields, relationships, indexes, keys, views, queries, forms, reports, and import/export functions.
-7. Complete projects that integrate business software applications.
+7. Integrate business software applications.
+8. Use web-based technologies to conduct ethical business research.
+9. Use “goal seeking” and “what-if analysis” to solve problems and make adjustments/recommendations in a business environment.

 ## Prerequisites
 None.
 ## Required Materials
 To be successful in this class, the student must:

-* Have access to a Windows PC with Microsoft Office 2016 installed _*OR*_ access to a Mac with Microsoft 2016 installed.
+* Have access to a Windows PC with Microsoft Office 365/2019 installed _*OR*_ access to a Mac with Microsoft 365/2019 installed.
 (As an LSC student you <a href="https://portal.office.com" target="_blank">get Office for free</a>).
 * Register for access to the McGraw-Hill SIMnet environment.
-The ISBN that we will be using is: ISBN: **978-1-260-72803-3**
+The ISBN that we will be using is: ISBN: **978-1-264-02216-8**
-> Computing Essen 2017 (Access)(w/Office 2016)(CUSTOM)(LSC)
+> Office365/2019 SimNet - simnet online for Microsoft Office365/2019, 1st ed
 > Author: Triad Interactive
+> Access Code
 > **Note** You may purchase your access code from the campus bookstore or from within the SIMnet app.
 I recommend that wait until after the first week of class to buy.
 The publisher provides two weeks of "free" access to start our semester.

 ## Instructor Guidelines and Policies